Word2VecT/Word2VecT.github.io/_pages/about.md

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 MTRbench(fka Big Escape Benchmark) is accepted by ACL 2025 (Workshop GEM).
+Thanks for all collaborators!
+The final version has been submitted to NeurIPS 2025, and the code will be released soon.
 - *2025.05*: &nbsp;🎉🎉 [David's Slingshot](https://arxiv.org/abs/2504.12322) is accepted by ACL 2025 (main).
 Thanks for all collaborators!
 - *2025.05*: &nbsp;🎉🎉 [LEMMA](https://arxiv.org/abs/2503.17439) is accepted by ACL 2025 (findings).
 Thanks for all collaborators!